ansys/pyansys-geometry/doc/source/contributing.rst

 ---------------

 Users can collaborate with examples to this documentation by adding new examples.
-A reference commit of the changes that adding an example requieres is shown here:
+A reference commit of the changes that adding an example requires is shown here:

 https://github.com/ansys/pyansys-geometry/pull/1454/commits/7fcf02f86f05e0e5ce1c1071c3c5fcd274ec481c